CMSgov/bluebutton-site-static/_pages/developers.md

 ## Try the API

-To join the Developer Preview, register a sample application and retrieve synthetic data for a sample Patient ID by calling the API, follow these four steps:
+To join the Developer Sandbox, register a sample application and retrieve synthetic data for a sample Patient ID by calling the API, follow these four steps:

-**Step 1:** [Join the Developer Preview](https://sandbox.bluebutton.cms.gov/v1/accounts/create) and register a sample application
+**Step 1:** [Join the Developer Sandbox](https://sandbox.bluebutton.cms.gov/v1/accounts/create) and register a sample application

 Click "Application Registration" to register a new sample application and get a Client ID and Secret